Where to Find the Cheapest International Call Rates

 Vonage is a bit on the pricier end from a monthly subscription standpoint.
 You’re probably better off going with an Ooma if you want a VOIP unit that you don’t need to have a computer turned on to use or a cheap data plan to burn through.
 Both Ooma and Vonage are stand-alone units that replicate a land-line experience.

-International calls to Canada, China, U.K., and Mexico (60 total countries) are all included in the Vonage World Plan, which is $9.99 for the first 3 months, and then $26.99 each month after.
+International calls to Canada, China, U.K., and Mexico (60 total countries) are all included in the Vonage World Plan, which is $9.99 for the first 3 months, and then $27.99 each month after, with a 1-year agreement.
 Comparatively, an Ooma would pay itself off within about a year, excluding an international plan.

 Cheap International Call Rate Discussion: